Jofregf/Jofregf/README.md

 ### Hi there 👋

 Welcome to my GitHub!
-I'm Juel, a Molecular Biology graduate who's transitioning into Software Engineering.
+I'm Guillermo, a Molecular Biology graduate who's transitioning into Software Engineering.
 I am building a solid foundation in both frontend and backend technologies and languages.

 ### ☕ Get in touch
 - LinkedIn: <a href = "www.linkedin.com/in/guillermo-jofre">Guillermo Jofre</a>